jasmines08/NLP/README.md

 # Lyrics Data Collection & Annotation

 ## Overview
-This project collects Billboard Year-End Hot 100 songs, fetches their lyrics, and extracts key sections (prechorus & chorus) for further analysis.
+This project collects Billboard Year-End Hot 100 songs from 2016 to 2024, fetches their lyrics, and extracts key sections (prechorus & chorus) for further analysis.
 The dataset will be used for annotation.

 ---